Ethiopia–Sweden relations

 Ethiopia–Sweden relations are foreign relations between Ethiopia and Sweden.
+These relations include foreign aid, Christian missionary efforts from Sweden to Ethiopia, as well as cultural exchanges.
+Some members of the Ethiopian diaspora also reside in Sweden.

 Aid

 Through the Swedish International Development Cooperation Agency, the Ethio-Swedish Pediatric Clinic (ESPC) was established in 1958 at Haile Selassie I University with Swedes Edgar Mannheimer and Yngve A. A. Larsson as its first directors.
 In the 1960s, the Lideta Maternal and Child Health Center (or Lideta MCH Clinic) was established with financing from the Swedish branch of Save the Children by pediatrician Dr Ulla Larsson.

 As of 2011, Sweden provides about 145 million crowns ($21 million) in aid to Ethiopia per year with a focus on measures to support democracy and human rights.
 Ethiopia has also been a recipient of part of about 800 million crowns in humanitarian aid 2011 as a result of the drought in the Horn of Africa.

 Swedish diplomat 2006

-In 2006 was the expulsion of two EU officials, Swedish Mr. Bjorn Jonsson and Italian Enrico Sborgi (Good Governance Department of the EU) from Ethiopia.
+In 2006 was the expulsion of two EU officials, Swedish Mr. Björn Jonsson and Italian Enrico Sborgi (Good Governance Department of the EU) from Ethiopia.
 EU stopped the support funds in protest, which helped to release opposition members from the prison.